New Patients

 University students

-If you’re going to university, you can remain a patient at Litchdon.
+If you are going to university, you can remain a patient at Litchdon.
 Please contact the surgery so we can make the necessary changes.

 This will allow you to continue ordering any repeat medications you take and have them sent to a chemist near you, it also retains continuity as you’ll be able to book routine consultations with your registered GP.